-In order to provide a safe environment for children, and to alleviate as much traffic congestions as possible, we would ask you to read and follow these guidelines.
+In order to provide a safe environment for children and the keep the flow of traffic moving, we would ask you to read and follow these guidelines.

-In the morning from 8:20-8:45am:
+In the morning from 8:30-8:40am:

-- 1. Do not park in the Student Drop-Off Lane. - 2.
+- I. Do not park in the Student Drop-Off Lane. - 2.
 Use the Drop off Lane for dropping off students. - 3.
 When dropping off students, pull up as far as possible. - 4.
 Encourage students to exit your car quickly and safely (from the right side of the car only). - 5.
-Do not "leap frog" other cars in the drive.
-Please stay behind the car in front of you.
+Do not "leap frog" other cars in the drop-off lane.
+Please stay behind the car in front of you. - 6.
+Please be patient as we work together to start school on time.